 And you deserve to have them tell you important information, too.
-Every investor should get to decide how hands-on (or -off) they want to be, but if your advisor makes changes to your portfolio, they should at least give you a heads up.
 You don’t have to stand for any of that “Don’t you worry your pretty little head, I’ll take care of everything” baloney.
 (Or that “Can you put your husband on the phone?” baloney.)

 3. They aren’t pulling their weight around here